fathimasilviyak/quiz-game-python/README.md

 if the user's answer was correct, then it will tells them if they got it right or wrong and increase their score.

 Once all the questions are asked from the question bank, it will tells the user their final score.

+We can generate different questions to create question bank using [Open Trivia Database](https://opentdb.com/):